SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-06-vaccinations-vs-votes.md

 <a id="fn9">9</a>: C MacMillan, ["Herd Immunity: Will We Ever Get There?"](https://www.yalemedicine.org/news/herd-immunity), [_Yale School of Medicine News_](https://www.yalemedicine.org/news/herd-immunity), 2021-May-21.[↩](#fn9a)

 <a id="fn10">10</a>: M Boot, ["Opinion: Republicans are preventing America from reaching Biden’s vaccination goal"](https://www.washingtonpost.com/opinions/2021/07/06/republican-antivaxxers-biden-vaccination-goal/), [_Washington Post_](https://www.washingtonpost.com/), 2021-Jul-06. [↩](#fn10a)

+<a id="fn11">11</a>: Daily Chart, ["Why has America’s vaccination programme slowed so much?"](https://www.economist.com/graphic-detail/2021/07/08/why-has-americas-vaccination-programme-slowed-so-much?utm_campaign=editorial-social&utm_medium=social-organic&utm_source=twitter), [_The Economist_](https://www.economist.com), 2021-Jul-08. [↩](#fn11a)

+<a id="fn12">12</a>: Scott Alexander Siskind, ["LIZARDMAN’S CONSTANT IS 4%"](https://slatestarcodex.com/2013/04/12/noisy-poll-results-and-reptilian-muslim-climatologists-from-mars/), _Slate Star Codex_, 2013-Apr-12.
+Of this effect, Scott says: "I have only done a little bit of social science research, but it was enough to make me hate people."
+This from the analysis of [Public Policy Polling's work on conspiracy theories](https://www.publicpolicypolling.com/wp-content/uploads/2017/09/PPP_Release_National_ConspiracyTheories_040213.pdf) finding that 4% of Americans believe 'lizardmen' are running all nations on the Earth, while another 7% are for some reason 'not sure' about the answer to that question.

+Scott, a psychiatrist, is possibly the best rationalist blogger ever.
+For complicated reasons involving a hit piece in the _New York Times_, he's moved his blog to [_Astral Codex Ten_](https://astralcodexten.substack.com/).
+The new blog's motto: "P(A|B) = [P(A)*P(B|A)]/P(B), all the rest is commentary."
+I cannot but think both [Rabbi Hillel and Rabbi Shammai](https://forward.com/culture/14250/the-rest-of-the-rest-is-commentary-02564/) would agree in spirit.

+It's worth your time.
+It's certainly been worth mine. [↩](#fn12a)